Are some employees faking engagement?

 Participation increases through natural adoption and ultimately that contributes a culture where wellbeing becomes as, if not more, important as getting something for recognition of performance.

 This isn’t an environment that the pseudo-engaged are likely to find particularly motivating.
-It’s not going to encourage a culture that will inadvertently be endorsing self- promoting behaviours.
+It’s not going to encourage a culture that will inadvertently be endorsing self- promoting behaviors.

-Instead, peer to peer recognition will be highlighting the employees who are doing good things for the organisation.
+Instead, peer-to-peer recognition will be highlighting the employees who are doing good things for the organization.
 That in itself builds into a revealing bigger picture about the people who are motivating, valuing and taking the time to thank their colleagues.

-Would that be a better starting point for working out who should be the ones who move on up through the organisation?
+Would that be a better starting point for working out who should be the ones who move on up through the organization?
 We’d say so.